Microbial ecoSystems Laboratory

 Scaling Genomes to Ecosystem Function

-Summary: With an emphasis on applying knowledge about microbial communities – who is there and what they are doing – the Wrighton Lab at Colorado State University, led by Dr. Kelly Wrighton, aims to help us better manage ecosystem function.
-The Wrighton Lab studies a range of ecosystems from soils and rivers, to the human gut, and even deep fractured shale systems.
-The group synthesizes predictive models around microbial community stability and the impact of changing conditions through a combination of technologies that study environmental genomes and chemistry, and laboratory validations.
+With an emphasis on applying knowledge about microbial communities – who is there and what they are doing – the Microbial ecoSystems Laboratory at Colorado State University, led by Dr. Kelly Wrighton, aims to help us better manage ecosystem function.
+The lab studies a range of ecosystems from soils and rivers, to the human gut, and even deep fractured shale systems.
+Then, they synthesize predictive models around microbial community stability and the impact of changing conditions through a combination of technologies that study environmental genomes and chemistry, and laboratory validations.

 Collaborative Development Projects